solana-foundation/solana-improvement-documents/proposals/simd-0172-lower-default-per-ix-cost.md

 block producers.

 2. Developer Adjustments:
-Developers will be more inclined to explicitly include set-compute-unit-limit for their transactions, ensuring accurate compute unit allocation.
+Developers will be more inclined, or even required, to explicitly use `set-compute-unit-limit` for their transactions to ensure accurate compute unit allocation.
+However, adding compute-budget instructions reduces the available space within the 1232-byte transaction limit, which could pose challenges for some developers.

 3. No Impact on Simple Transactions:
 Simple transactions, such as transfers, and other builtin-only transactions